John M. Parisi

 Journal of the Kansas Trial Lawyers Association, September 1996, “Settlement of a Personal injury Case; Some Issues to Consider.”

-Call us at 1-816-474-0004 to learn more about ways we can help you receive justice and recover money.
+Call us toll free at 866-484-8966 to learn more about ways we can help you receive justice and recover money.
 Or, schedule a free consultation at our offices in Kansas City or Overland Park.
 We represent clients throughout Kansas City and the Midwest region.